DarioDastoli/MyBeautifullFastAPIProject/README.md

 ## Overview
 F1Bot is a FastAPI application designed for user authentication and management.
 It provides a set of APIs for user login, token generation, and role management, allowing for secure access to resources based on user roles.
+During the development of this project, my main objective was to explore and implement FastAPI’s functionalities.
+For simplicity, some files include more content than necessary and could be refactored to manage, for instance, configurations in a more structured manner.

 ## Project Structure
 ```